 - Set the environment variable DEFAULT_HADOOP_HOME to the Hadoop installation, which is /opt/cloudera/parcels/CDH/lib/hadoop for a parcel installation.

-- Optionally set the Spark Master's port and Web UI port with SPARK_MASTER_PORT and SPARK_MASTER_WEBUI_PORT respectively.
+- Optionally set the Spark Master's port and Web UI port with environment variables SPARK_MASTER_PORT and SPARK_MASTER_WEBUI_PORT respectively.

-- Edit the slaves file in /etc/spark/conf/slaves.
-Enter the fully-qualified domain names of all Spark worker nodes, one name per line.
+- Edit the file /etc/spark/conf/slaves and enter the fully-qualified domain names of all Spark worker hosts, one name per line.

-- Sync the contents of /etc/spark/conf to all nodes.
+- Sync the contents of /etc/spark/conf to all hosts.